Using God-given Gifts and Talents

 To connect with and become empowered by the Holy Spirit, we must be obedient to God, keeping Him first in all our plans and all our work.
 But when we lose touch with God through disobedience, as did King Saul in the Bible, we cause the Holy Spirit to depart from us.

 Now.
 You can bet that as sure as God gives you gifts and talents, Lucifer is waiting to scare you into not using them.
 It's true.
-The Evil One always wants the opposite of what God wants for us, and fear is one of his weapons of choice.
+Our eternal enemy, the always evil one and those he works through, are always committed to the opposite of what God wants for us, and fear is one of his/their weapons of choice.
 Think about it: If you allow fear and doubt to become your worst enemy, that alone can be the only thing standing between using or not using what God has given you, what you've been blessed with for the purpose of helping you make the most of your life.

 The Parable of the Talents explains how God leaves us to our own free will in deciding whether or not we will use and attempt to prosper from what He gives us.
 He doesn’t demand that we use our gifts in any particular way.
 In fact, He doesn’t demand that we use them at all.
 But He gives them to us, and He expects us to be faithful and reliable in using them well.